Substitute Teaching License and Registration

 - Take this form to an Accurate Biometrics location near you.
 Bring your form, a current government-issued picture ID (such as a driver’s license, State ID, or passport) and approved form of payment (credit cards work).
 No appointment is needed.

-Substitute teachers must take and pass a Tuberculosis (TB) test.
-Some districts and schools, including Chicago Public Schools, require all teachers get tested within 90 days of starting work.
+Substitute teachers must take and pass a Tuberculosis (TB) risk assessment or complete a TB test.
+Some districts and schools, including Chicago Public Schools, require all teachers to get tested within 90 days of starting work.
+Here are two options:

 Chicago Public School Do Not Hire List